bbepis/XUnity.AutoTranslator/README.md

 ResizeUILineSpacingScale=        ;A decimal value that the default line spacing should be scaled by during UI resizing, for example: 0.80.
 NOTE: Only works for UGUI
 ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.

+[Texture]
+TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from EnableTextureTranslation=False   ;Indicates whether the plugin will attempt to replace in-game images with those from the TextureDirectory directory
+EnableTextureDumping=False       ;Indicates whether the plugin will dump texture it is capapble of replacing to the TextureDirectory.
+Has significant performance impact
+EnableTextureToggling=False      ;Indicates whether or not toggle the translation with the ALT+T hotkey will also affect textures.
+Not guaranteed to work for all textures.
+Has significant performance impact
+EnableTextureScanOnSceneLoad=True ;Indicates whether or not the plugin should scan for textures on scene load.
+This enables the plugin to find and replace more texture
+LoadUnmodifiedTextures=False     ;Indicates whether or not unmodified textures should be loaded.
+Modifications are determined based on the hash in the file name
+TextureHashGenerationStrategy=FromImageName ;Indicates how the mod identifies pictures through hashes.
+Can be ["FromImageName", "FromImageData", "FromImageNameThenData"]

 [Http]
 UserAgent=                       ;Override the user agent used by APIs requiring a user agent